PejmanNik/durabletask-dotnet-aspnet/README.md

 ### Durable Entities

-To use durable entities, follow these steps:

-1. **Manually register entities**: Add your entity to the `DurableTaskWorker` using `AddTasks()`.
-Note that automatic registration via `AddAllGeneratedTasks()` doesn't currently include entities (this will be addressed in a future version).

-2. **Enable entity work item separation**: Configure `UseSeparateQueueForEntityWorkItems = true` in your `OrchestrationService` settings.
+To use durable entities, **Enable entity work item separation** by setting `UseSeparateQueueForEntityWorkItems = true` in your `OrchestrationService`.

 ```csharp